What Is Tay-Sachs Disease?

 Defects in a gene called HEXA cause Tay-Sachs.
 (You can think of genes as “coding” that your parents pass along to you.
 Genes are in your cells, and they set your body’s traits -- everything from your eye color and blood type to your sex.)

-Most people have two healthy versions of this HEXA gene, which gives instructions to your body to make an enzyme (a type of protein) known as Hex-A. This enzyme prevents the build-up of a fatty substance, called GM2 ganglioside, in the brain and spinal cord.
+Most people have two healthy versions of this HEXA gene, which gives instructions to your body to make an enzyme (a type of protein) known as Hex-A. This enzyme prevents the buildup of a fatty substance called GM2 ganglioside in your brain and spinal cord.

-Some people have just one normal copy of the gene, and they still make enough Hex-A protein to keep the brain and spinal cord healthy.
-But babies born with Tay-Sachs disease inherited a mutated copy of the gene from both parents, so they don’t make any Hex-A protein.
-This is what makes them become so sick.
+Some people have just one healthy copy of the gene, and they still make enough Hex-A protein to keep the brain and spinal cord healthy.
+But babies born with Tay-Sachs disease got a changed copy of the gene from both parents, so they don’t make any Hex-A protein.
+This is what makes them so sick.

 Over time, GM2 ganglioside builds up in their nervous system and starts to cause damage.

 The disease is very rare.
 It affects only about 1 in every 112,000 live births.